gregnrobinson/k8s-home-lab/docs/cluster-setup.md

 # Raspberry Pi Cluster Setup
 This setup uses instructions and code  from [geerlingguy (Jeff Geerling) · GitHub](https://github.com/geerlingguy).
+I just merged all the instructions into a one pager and added additional steps that I find helped the process for me.
 Clone the following repo to your local machine.
 ```
 git clone https://github.com/geerlingguy/raspberry-pi-dramble.git
 ```